INTRODUCTION

 sudo nano /etc/sudoers.d/010_pi-nopasswd

-Change the name of your sudoer to admin.
+Change the name of from term7 to admin.
 Once you finished to edit the file, press [control] + X. Press Y to confirm the changes, press [ENTER] to close nano:

 su admin